abtinshahidi/abtinshahidi.github.io/notebooks/week4.md

 ### In the following exercise we are going to learn how to find a confidence interval for the parameter estimations we learned in the past few weeks:

-Let's look at the following Normal distrubution:
+Let's look at the following Normal distribution:

 $$